Aging & Health A to Z

 Support groups for depression are groups of people who have been diagnosed with depression.
-Members of these groups obtain support from others by talking about their experiences in a welcoming environment.
+Members of these groups get support from others by talking about their experiences in a welcoming environment.
 Support groups may be organized by nonprofit organizations, mental health clinics, or even an interested individual.
-They may involve regular meetings in person, on the internet, or via telephone.
+They may involve regular meetings in person, on the internet, or by phone.
 Support groups are not the same as group counseling (psychotherapy), in which a psychologist or other mental health provider offers therapy to a group of people.

 If you are depressed, a support group can:

 - Help you make connections with others so that you feel less alone

 - Introduce you to new coping skills that have helped others in the group

 - Encourage you to stick to your treatment plan

 - Help you realize that being depressed is nothing to be embarrassed about – it can happen to anyone

 - Learn what to do when you have medication side effects

 - Find out about community resources for people with depression who live in your area.